 Digital Security Controls will at its option repair or replace out-of-warranty products which are returned to its factory according to the following conditions.
 Anyone returning goods to Digital Security Controls must first obtain an authorization number.
-Digital Security Controls will not accept any shipment whatsoever for which prior authorization has not been
+Digital Security Controls will not accept any shipment whatsoever for which prior authorization has not been obtained.

 Products which Digital Security Controls determines to be repairable will be repaired and returned.
-A set fee which Digital Security Controls has predetermined and which may be revised from time to time, will be observed for a orde unit reserving. charged for each unit repaired.
+A set fee which Digital Security Controls has predetermined and which may be revised from time to time, will be charged for each unit repaired.